decentraland/documentation/content/creator/quests/rewards.md

 }
 ```

-As we defined [here](/creator/quests/define), the `requestBody` is optional.
-If you don't need to send any information to your webhook, you can just omit it.
+As it's defined [here](/creator/quests/define), the `requestBody` is optional.
+If you don't need to send any information to your webhook within the POST request body, you can just omit it.
 So an example of this could be:
 ```typescript
 {
     ...,